 - Securing summary judgment for ESPN, Inc. in a litigation brought by boxing promoter Don King in connection with a documentary television program for which Mr. King sought $2.5 billion in damages.

 He also serves in leadership roles of various public service organizations.
 He is on the Executive Committee of the Lawyers’ Committee for Civil Rights Under Law, the Board of Directors of the Human Services Coalition, and the Chairman of the Board of Directors of Catalyst Miami.
-Mr. Soto has also served as a member of the Board of Trustees of the Ransom Everglades School, a member of the Board of Directors of Child Hope, Inc., and the Chairman of the Board of Directors of the Zoological Society of Florida.
+Ed has also served as a member of the Board of Trustees of the Ransom Everglades School, a member of the Board of Directors of Child Hope, Inc., and the Chairman of the Board of Directors of the Zoological Society of Florida.
+In 2022, in recognition of his significant pro bono work and contributions to these and other organizations over the years, Ed was honored by Chambers USA as its Pro Bono Lawyer of the Year in the publication’s annual Diversity & Inclusion Awards.